[40%, sampled in Kyrgyzstan]

 Ozon vodka.
 From Kyrgyzstan.
-This was the first V that I tried after arriving in Bishkek in September 2014.
+This was the first bottle of vodka that I tried after arriving in Bishkek in September 2014.

 Hanging out at a hostel with a heavy cold, I didn’t know what to do with myself.
 So I went into this small shop somewhere and asked the guy: “what do you drink?”